qsnake/gpaw/doc/documentation/manual.rst

 Poisson solver
 --------------

+The *poissonsolver* keyword is used to specify a Poisson solver class or enable dipole correction.

 The default Poisson solver uses a multigrid Jacobian method.
 Use this keyword to specify a different method.
 This example corresponds to the default Poisson solver::